 The main concentration of climbing areas in SNECC’s region is along a glacier moraine with large scattered erratic boulders and small cliffs in a large swath of land from Rockport, MA to Providence RI.
-In addition to this concentrated area, SNECC’s region extends westerly to near Worcester, northerly near the New Hampshire border, and southerly along the Connecticut border.
+In addition to this concentrated area, SNECC’s region extends westerly to near Worcester, northerly to include Pawtuckaway State Park, and southerly along the Connecticut border.

 A Resource for the Climbing Community

 SNECC exists for the local climbing community.
 We have established SNECC as a non-profit entity, an affiliate with the Access Fund, and in support of other nearby local climbing organizations.
 We are structured to provide a framework for the climbing community of the region to be equipped with the tools and resources they need to advocate for their local and regional climbing areas effectively.
-We have established SNECC as a non-profit entity, affiliate with Access Fund, and support nearby local climbing organizations.
 While our region hosts dozens of climbing areas, not all of them have access or stewardship issues.
 The ones that do either have, or are in need of, leaders that can tap into SNECC’s resources.